luchoscar/NetCodeGameObjects/README.md

 ## Architecture
 ### Client Authoritative with Server Validator
+- WASD character input controll
-- Fast feedback for players on input
+- Fast feedback on player input
 - Server validates if player can move to the desired positions.
 Failing validation sends a request to force update the object's position
 - Low chance of cheating as server reverts an invalid client state
+- Rewind can be masked with animations/vfxs
 ### Single Access
 - Service provider to allow classes to select required services
 - Sevices can be injected into their users via interfaces in case they need to be swaped
+- Server provider is not a singleton and it needs to be stored within systems that instantiate objects that require services
+### Responsability Segregation
+- Separate character movement control from client/server sync to facilitate switching client/server architecture
+- Connect them via events/callbacks
 ## Challenges
 ### Validating object movements
 Servers simulates objects movemet when receving a request.